-"Selling price zone 52" means the table of coast market pricing system log values for second growth coniferous timber, approved by the Director;

-"Skyline" means any method of yarding where the logs are fully suspended above the ground by a short span, long span, or multi-span system using a carriage with standing or running lines;

-"Stand as a Whole (SAAW) Pricing" means the stumpage payable is a single amount for the Total Net Cruise Volume of the cutting authority area that will be based on a cruise of the timber as authorized under Section 106 of the Act,

-"Stumpage Appraisal Parameters" means the following as approved and published by the Director:
+- "Scale-Based billing cutting authority" means a cutting authority where under Part 6 of the Act, the stumpage payable is based on a scale of the timber harvested from the cutting authority area; - "Second growth coniferous timber" means coniferous timber that is less than 141 years old; - "Selling price zone 51" means the table of coast market pricing system log values for old growth coniferous timber, approved by the Director; - "Selling price zone 52" means the table of coast market pricing system log values for second growth coniferous timber, approved by the Director; - "Skyline" means any method of yarding where the logs are fully suspended above the ground by a short span, long span, or multi-span system using a carriage with standing or running lines; - "Stand as a Whole (SAAW) Pricing" means the stumpage payable is a single amount for the Total Net Cruise Volume of the cutting authority area that will be based on a cruise of the timber as authorized under Section 106 of the Act, - "Stumpage Appraisal Parameters" means the following as approved and published by the Director: - a.

-- a.
 BC Consumer Price Index (CPI); - b.
 Applicable Coast Domestic or Export-Adjusted Log Average Market Values; - c.
-Total Coast Harvest and Export Share; and - d.
-Lumber Average Market Values for each of Cedar, Fir and Hemlock

-"Timber Pricing Branch" means Timber Pricing Branch of the Ministry of Forests, Lands, Natural Resource Operations and Rural Development;

-"Timber Sales Manager" means a timber sales manager appointed under the Ministry of Forests and Range Act for a BC Timber Sale business area, or the timber sales manager's designate;
+Total Coast Harvest and Export Share; - d.
+Lumber Average Market Values for each of Cedar, Fir and Hemlock; - e.
+Statistics Canada Index Values for each of Cypress and Hemlock; - f.
+Lumber and Veneer Average Market Value for Fir; and - g.
+North American Housing Starts; - "Timber Pricing Branch" means Timber Pricing Branch of the Ministry of Forests, Lands, Natural Resource Operations and Rural Development; - "Timber Sales Manager" means a timber sales manager appointed under the Ministry of Forests and Range Act for a BC Timber Sale business area, or the timber sales manager's designate;

 "Total net cruise volume" of a cutting authority area (tncv) is the product of the net cruise volume per hectare of the cutting authority area (ncv/ha) multiplied by the total merchantable timbered area to be harvested under the cutting authority (tmta).
-Expressed as an equation:
+Expressed as an equation: $$\frac{\text{tncv}}{\text{ha}} \times \text{tmta}$$

-$$tncv = \frac{ncv}{ha} x tmta$$